-The Corona protocol for cycling cruises has been drawn up by the sector organization BBZ in close consultation with the most important parties in this market segment.
-This protocol was subsequently coordinated with the Ministry of Health, Welfare & Sport, the Ministry of Infrastructure & Water Management and the Safety Regions of Kennemerland, North-Holland-North, North-Holland-Central and Zaanstreek-Waterland.
+The Corona protocol for cycling cruises has been drawn up in April 2020 by Boat Bike Tours and the sector organization BBZ in close consultation with the most important parties in this market segment.
+This protocol was subsequently coordinated with the Dutch Ministry of Health, Welfare & Sport, the Ministry of Infrastructure & Water Management and the Safety Regions of Kennemerland, North-Holland-North, North-Holland-Central and Zaanstreek-Waterland.
 No objections were raised to the structure and content.

 On board of all ships the rules regarding distancing and hygiene will be observed.
 In order to ensure safe operations on board all ships that run Boat Bike Tours’ cycling cruises, the Corona Protocol described here will be observed.
 The content of the EU-Commission document (13-05-2020 / C(2020) 3251 final) “COVID-19 EU Guidance for the progressive resumption of tourism services and for health protocols in hospitality establishments” has therefore been considered.

 The measures may be refined in detail for each vessel, depending on the specific size and design of the ship and the type of voyage.

 Moreover, the measures depend on the guidelines of the Dutch authorities or of the competent authorities of the country in which the journey takes place.
 When government guidelines are changed, the measures and procedures on board will also be adjusted accordingly.

 The Corona COVID-19 Protocol for cycling cruises, the related procedures, household rules and measures on board the ships must always be observed by all persons on board (passengers, crew members, tour guides and any visitors).

 You can also download this protocol as a pdf file.

 Contents: „Outbreak Prevention“ and „Outbreak Management“

 - How to act if a passenger or crew member is suspected to be infected by the Corona virus?